 - Make sure you cancel the itinerary before the departure of the flight.
 Each carrier’s cancellation policy is different, so check with them to verify what they require to cancel the itinerary.

 - Verify if the carrier has a 24-hour hold option.
 If they do, use it!

 - Sign up for flight notifications to stay up-to-date with the status of your flights.

-- Because changes happen all the time, you will need to use this article as a guide but ultimately you will need to contact the airline directly to verify what their policies are – each carrier is different!
+- Because changes happen all the time, you will need to use this article as a guide, but ultimately, you will need to contact the airline directly to verify their policies – each carrier is different!

 - Buy travel insurance – just in case something happens!